ABCD-STUDY/ABCDWorkshop-reproducible-science/_episodes/01-overview.md

 ---
-title: "An Overview to the Introduction to Reproducible Neuroimaging module"
+title: "An Introduction to ReproNim Training Curriculum"
 teaching: 1
 exercises: 0
 questions: